guyleonard/genomics_adventure/chapter_2/task_1.md

 ![FastQC: Per base sequence quality](https://github.com/guyleonard/genomics_adventure/blob/9624f29665dcf80f3fdcb89c9c8ede55b1c17f45/chapter_2/images/chapter_2_task_1_image_4.png)

 In this case this check is red - and it is true that the quality drops off at the end of the reads.
 It is normal for read quality to get worse towards the end of the read.
-You can see that at ~100 bases the quality is still vrelatively good.
+You can see that at ~100 bases the quality is still relatively good.

 ### Per base sequence Content
 For a completely randomly generated library with a GC content of 50% one expects that at any given position within a read there will be a 25% chance of finding an A,C,T or G base.
 Here we can see that our library satisfies these criteria, although there appears to be some minor bias at the beginning of the read.
 This may be due to PCR duplicates during amplification or during library preparation.
 It is unlikely that one will ever see a perfectly uniform distribution.